mschwab56/streembitseed/BUILD.md

 Set the config/default.json configuration file.

 The account name must be unique on the network.
+Please change the default "your_account_name" value otherwise the software won't be able to connect to the network.
 If the account name is not defined the application will use the address:port hash (SHA1) for account name.

+address: enter the IP address of the server in which the streemio-seed application is executed.

 Seeds: array of seed nodes.
 Default is seed.streemio.org, seed.streemio.net, seed.streemio.biz and seed.streemio.co.